 Nottinghamshire is a county region that’s full of legend as well as great places where you can enjoy authentic pub grub.
 Whether or not you are mystified by the Robin Hood legends, there are still plenty of great walks, castles and Areas of Outstanding Natural Beauty out here for you to enjoy at your own pace.
 From Newark to Nottingham and everywhere in between, finding the best dog-friendly pub scene in the midlands really doesn’t have to be difficult.

-When on the way back from a busy day of sightseeing around nearby castles and keeps, or trailing the River Trent, you’re likely going to want to take a load off and spend a while relaxing.
+When on the way back from a busy day of sightseeing around nearby dog attractions in Nottinghamshire such as castles and keeps, or trailing the River Trent, you’re likely going to want to take a load off and spend a while relaxing.
 Whether you are with your pets or not, there are some brilliant pubs and bars in the region that will always offer you a warm welcome.

 We’ve spent plenty of time looking for Nottinghamshire pubs that allow dogs, and thankfully, these venues are becoming more and more commonplace.
 You may find a few that offer bowls of fresh water, biscuits, and even dog menus for your pets to enjoy.
 Why not spend a summer’s afternoon sitting out in a Notts beer garden with your pet?